Kuzmenko-Pavel/cross-site-login-detection/README.rst

 Additional Technical Details
 ----------------------------
 Modern browsers block many types of cross-site requests.
 This is known as the Same Origin Policy (SOP).
 Browsers, however, do not apply SOP to all requests.
 For example, images, CSS, JavaScript, and fonts are not blocked.
 The same goes for media enclosed in ``<video>`` and ``<audio>`` tags.
 Server responses with certain CORS headers are also not subject to SOP.
-Many sites also use rudimentary validation of the redirect URL.
-That is, they ensure that the URL is not an open redirect.
-None the less, validation is often rudimentary.
+While many sites do validate redirect URLs, it is usually not sufficient to prevent the vulnerability.

 This attack can often be carried out by crafting a URL that redirects to the target web site's favicon image.
 For example: